5T33Z0/Clover-Crate/ACPI/README.md

 ```
 You can change its address to `0`, but that doesn't always work.

+> [!NOTE]
-**NOTE**: This fix is deprecated and has been removed from Clover since r5116!
+>  This fix is deprecated and has been removed from Clover since r5116!

 ### RTC8Allowed